The Optical Tube

 Although a 15mm, 1.25” gold-line eyepiece is available, it works poorly with the Z10’s steep f/5 light cone.
 The 15mm Agena Starguider 1.25” eyepiece is our favorite since it’s easy to use, crisp, and the 60 degree apparent field isn’t too narrow.

-A high-quality nebula filter, especially an ultra-high-contrast filter, is another excellent accessory option (some experienced observers swear by an oxygen-III filter in addition to a UHC, but this is expensive and arguably overkill in most cases).
+Another great accessory is a high-quality nebula filter, especially an ultra-high-contrast (UHC) filter.
+Some experienced observers swear by an oxygen-III filter in addition to a UHC, but this is expensive and might be overkill in most cases.
 While a UHC filter won’t completely eliminate the effects of light pollution and simply doesn’t work at all on stars or galaxies, it will substantially darken the sky backdrop and boost contrast for most nebulae by allowing only a few spectral lines of light through-specifically, the spectra of oxygen-III, hydrogen-alpha, and hydrogen-beta emission lines generated by the ionized gases in nebulae.
 This contrast increase is useful even if you have fairly pristine skies, as the background in the eyepiece is never completely black, even under a dark and starry night sky.
 We recommend the Orion UltraBlock 2” UHC filter; it can be screwed onto the filter threads of the AD10’s adapter for use with 1.25” eyepieces.

 Finally, as previously said, you’ll very probably need a zero-power red dot finder or reflex sight, which displays a dot or bullseye in front of your naked-eye view of the sky, similar to a pistol sight.
 The Telrad and the Rigel Quikfinder are the two market leaders in this category; the Telrad is a big empty box that runs on AA batteries, whereas the Rigel Quikfinder is lighter, less prone to dew, and takes up significantly less real estate in the AD10’s optical tube, but it requires hard-to-find and expensive CR2032 batteries and suffers from the reticle drifting when you move your head, which makes it a bit less accurate.
 Either type of finder attaches to your tube with no drilling with the included sticky double-sided mounting tape, though drilling a hole in the tube and adding screws is a more secure and long-lasting mounting option if you’re comfortable with doing such an operation.